"My Voice"

 Computed Tomography (CT ) scan

 CT scan is a medical imaging procedure that utilizes computer-processed series of X-rays to generate detailed tomographic images or 'cuts' of specific areas of the patient’s body.
-These cross-sectional images are used for diagnostic and therapeutic purposes in many medical disciplines.
-Digital geometry computerized processing is utilized to generate a three-dimensional image of the inside of a body site or organ from a large number of two-dimensional X-ray images taken around a single axis of rotation.
-Contrast dyes can be used to illuminate certain structures in the body.
-It is a quick test, but exposes the patient to radiation.
+These cross-sectional images are used for diagnostic, tumor staging and therapeutic purposes in many medical disciplines including head and neck cancer.
+Digital geometry computerized processing is utilized to generate a three-dimensional image of the inside of a body site or organ from a large number of two-dimensional X-ray images taken around a single axis of rotationIodinated contrast agents are commonly used intravenously prior to the CT scan.
+CT is a rapid image acquisition test, but exposes the patient to radiation.
 Also dental work and movement during the procedure can distort the images.

 CT of the head and neck showing a cystic lesion